nikolalsvk/rails-5-base-app/README.md

 # rails-5-base-app

-Base Rails 5 web application to jump start your idea/project
+*Dockerized* Base Rails 5 web application to jump start your idea/project

 Things you may want to cover: